PeramatoG/Label-Colors-GMA3/README.md

 ## Notes & limitations

 - Designed and tested for **Universal Color** presets in Pool 4, stored as RGB.
-- Other color modes (CMY/HSV/CT) or non‑Universal presets may require extending the extractor.
+- Other color modes (CMY/HSV/CT) or non-Universal presets may require extending the extractor.
 - Named colors (HTML, Basic, filters and 30k list) are descriptive and may not match the naming conventions of your show.
 - When using the 30k table, expect longer processing times on large preset ranges.